egonw/cdkbook/properties.i.md

 # Molecular Properties

 Cheminformatics is about molecular properties and chemistry in general the field of finding chemicals with new properties.
-Prof. Gasteiger in 2006 gave a lecture at Cologne University where he expressed this view.
+[Prof. Gasteiger](https://tools.wmflabs.org/scholia/author/Q109081) in 2006 gave a lecture at Cologne University where he expressed this view.
 It stuck around.
 We keep databases to store those properties, and we develop methods to predict and understand those properties.
 Prediction is important for one reason: there are too many chemical structures and we cannot experimentally measure the properties for all of them.
-The number of molecules is often said to be relevant to drug discovery is in the order of $10^{60}$.
-The largest current databases have less than $10^{8}$ structures.
+The number of molecules is often said to be relevant to drug discovery is in the order of 10<sup>60</sup>.
+The largest current databases have less than 10<sup>8</sup>
+structures.
 That means that prediction of properties for the vast majority of molecules will remain relevant for the foreseeable future.